What is a Solution?Copy

 The Projects section of the Tray Embedded dashboard has following tags on Project tiles:

-Unpublished changes: This tag means some edits were made either in the workflows or in the config wizard that haven't been published yet.
+Changed: This tag means some edits were made either in the workflows or in the config wizard of a live solution that haven't been published yet.
 The end users won't be able to use your changes until you publish the solution again.

 To turn any Tray.io project into a Solution, click on 'Create Solution' in the project details screen